Sunday, December 4, 2011

 FALCPA was passed to protect food-allergic and celiac patients from having to decipher ingredient labels through sometimes-harmful trial and error efforts.
 The law, which requires the top eight allergens to be clearly listed on ingredient statements, did not require disclosure of barley or rye, the other grains that are toxic to those with celiac disease and other gluten sensitivities.
 The 2004 mandate for the FDA to develop and implement gluten-free food labeling requirements would fill that void.

-Jules Shepard noted gluten-free author, baking expert and celiac community advocate, and John Forberger, a winning gluten-free triathlete and active blogger.
+The 1in133 event is the brainchild of Jules Shepard noted gluten-free author, baking expert and celiac community advocate, and John Forberger, a winning gluten-free triathlete and active blogger.
 Event sponsors include Whole Foods Market, The University of Maryland Center for Celiac Research, The University of Chicago Celiac Disease Center, the Gluten Intolerance Group of North America, Celiac Disease Center at Columbia University, Glutino Foods, Bob’s Red Mill, and many others.
 Event coordination is contributed by Aaron E Flores, Executive Chef, Embassy Suites D.C.
 Convention Center.

 Proceeds will benefit the American Celiac Disease Alliance (ACDA), a non-profit volunteer organization that advocates for the needs of people with celiac disease and gluten sensitivity.
 The ACDA spearheaded the grassroots campaign which was instrumental to the passage of FALCPA.